2. Attachment and Trust Instead Of Goodies

 • The other party secures his dog and the two dogs cross at maximum distance from each other

-• During the 6m before, during and after the encounter, the dog owner always makes sure that he is between his dog and the potential confrontation, i.e. in front of it his dog is slightly behind him, during the encounter he is next to him and after that he can be half a meter in front of him.
+• During the 6m before, during and after the encounter, the dog owner always makes sure that he is between his dog and the potential confrontation, i.e. in front of it his dog is slightly behind him, during the crossing he is next to him and after that he can be half a meter in front of him.

 Certainly, the first encounter will not be 100% perfect, leading a dog requires theory and practise – learning to play tennis too.